-However, only some of the students face the front of the room, which is not ideal for one-way presentations and lectures.
+A con is that only some of the students face the front of the room, which is not ideal for presentations and lectures.

-Arranging the desks in a large circle is a common choice for classroom discussions.
+Arranging desks in a large circle is a common choice for classroom discussions.

 A presenter or teacher can stand in the center of the circle and maintain engagement with the entire class.

-This layout helps discourage talking, ensuring that students remain focused on the teacher or self-study.
+This layout helps to discourage talking, ensuring that students remain focused on the teacher or self-study.

 While the one-by-one layout takes up more space and does not work well for group projects, it may minimize unwanted classroom behavior and disruptions.